Trick: Traverse Binary Tree with Stack

 };

-The iterative framework should also have positions for pre-order, in-order, and post-order code:
+The iterative framework should also have positions for code in the preorder, inorder, and postorder:

 void traverse(TreeNode root) {